dogukancagatay/opentracing-spring-boot/README.md

 ## Enable/Disable Tracing

-You can enable/disable by setting `opentracing.jaeger.enabled` property.
+You can enable/disable by setting `opentracing.jaeger.enabled` property or `OPENTRACING_JAEGER_ENABLED` environment variable.

 ## Notes
 - If `opentracing-spring-jaeger-starter` dependency is not included, NoopTracer is used, practically disabling tracing.